 - Now, check that you can reach the agent from other server (specifically from the DB host).
 If you cannot this may indicate a connectivity/firewall problem

-- Open a browser from the database host and open http://<installation_agent_host_ip_or_name>:<agent_port>/rest/blob/read?id=test .
-This should generate a “forbidden” response.
-If you check again the agent log this operation should get logged.
+- Open a browser from the database host and open http://<installation_agent_host_ip_or_name>:<agent_port>/rest/blob/read .
+This should generate a blank page without any http error.
 In any other case, please verify your communications / firewall setup.
 The agent port should be open in any active firewall (e.g. in the own host firewall; depending on your windows/linux flavor the correct configuration may vary).

 - Verify connectivity with DBcloudbin Cloud Object Store.

-- From the agent host, open a browser and connect to https://app.dbcloudbin.com/rest/blob/read?id=test.
-This should generate a “forbidden” response.
+- From the agent host, open a browser and connect to https://app.dbcloudbin.com/rest/blob/read.
+Again, this should generate a “blank” response with no http error.
 If you see any other error, please check your outbound internet firewall setup.

 - If the checking is correct, just try using the CLI (it should be installed in <INSTALL_DIR>/bin).
 See the section below.

 We love that our customers use our technology but if they don’t want it, we ensure they have an easy way to restore their original setup, both in the DBcloudbin host and in the database.
 Upon install we put an uninstaller in the <INSTALL_DIR>/uninstall folder.
-Just execute “java –jar DBcloudbin-Uninstall.jar” and follow the uninstaller instructions for restoring everything .
+Just double click or execute “java –jar dbcloudbin-uninstall-setup.jar” and follow the uninstaller instructions for restoring everything .
 After full uninstall you should only have the <INSTALL_DIR>/uninstall folder with the uninstaller jar.
 Just delete them manually.

 If you have executed the setup several times (e.g. for installing agent instances in several hosts or for adapting several database schemas) you should run the uninstaller also several times, in the reverse order. (e.g. first uninstall the agent in all the additional hosts where you installed it and finally, uninstall the other modules; the “Database Server Preparation” should be in the last execution).